-Fig. \ref{hardware} (b) shows the assembled AI-aided OFDM receiver system, which is implemented by two SDR nodes of USRP-2943R and a multi-core server that contains 32 Intel Xeon E5-2680 v2 @ 2.8 GHz processors.
-Each SDR node consists of two RF transceivers of 120MHz bandwidth, from which we can transmit modulated radio signals.
-The multi-core server provides enough GPPs to meet the requirements of TensorFlow and MKL, which are necessary for the implementation of the AI-aided receivers.
+Fig. \ref{hardware}(b) shows the hardware of the assembled AI-aided OFDM receiver system, which is implemented by two SDR nodes of USRP-2943R and a multi-core server that contains 32 Intel Xeon E5-2680 v2 @ 2.8 GHz processors.
+Each SDR node consists of two RF transceivers of 120 MHz bandwidth, one of which is used to transmit modulated radio signals.
+The multi-core server provide sufficient GPPs to meet the requirements of TensorFlow and MKL, which are necessary for the implementation of the AI-aided receivers.
 An RF antenna of USRP-RIO, which has center frequency is adjustable from 1.2 GHz to 6 GHz, receives the wireless signals.
 After CP removal and FFT-based OFDM demodulation operated by USRP-RIO, the data are sent to the multi-core server via a cable.
 The video stream is recovered by the AI receiver running on the server.

 { The SwitchNet receiver can be easily extended to a MIMO system because the SwitchNet receiver is inherited from the ComNet, in which the traditional methods, including LS CE and ZF SD, can be used.}

-\subsection{Software Implementation}
+\subsection{Software implementation}

-On the transmitter side, the video stream is transmitted through RF module after QPSK modulation and IFFT.
-On the receiver side, the signals are received by the antenna and performed FFT transformation.
-Then the data is sent to the multi-core server through user datagram protocol (UDP) module.
-The AI-aided OFDM receivers (FC-DNN, ComNet, SwitchNet), running on the multi-core server, will recover the original video stream and display it.
+On the transmitter side, the video stream is transmitted through the RF module after QPSK modulation and IFFT.
+On the receiver side, FFT transformation is performed to the signal received by the antenna.
+Then, the data are sent to the multi-core server through user datagram protocol (UDP) module.
+The AI-aided OFDM receivers (FC-DNN, ComNet, and SwitchNet), which run on the multi-core server, will recover and display the original video stream.